dunchen/glove-arduino/README.md

 glove-arduino
 =============
 author: dunchen

 2014/7/2

 the code for the arduino embeded on the glove

+this code needs to be used together with the code in the repository glove in order to get the interaction between the user and the computer display

 #what's the arduino chip task
 1: give power to the red LED, which will be the detect center of the camera. this would provide the two dimensional location of the hand.